 Alternative Teacher Preparation Program Fact Sheet

 Alternative teacher preparation (ATP) programs in New York State are equivalent to traditional teacher preparation programs in content, but are offered in a different format.
 Through collaborative agreements between teacher education institutions and school districts, people who already hold at least a bachelor's degree may enroll in an ATP program at an institution of higher education and will upon completion of the program, be recommended for initial or professional teacher certification.
-Upon completion of the program's introductory component where candidates receive required pedagogical and content instruction, fieldwork experience, and successfully pass the Liberal Arts and Sciences Test (LAST) and Content Specialty Test (CST), in their certificate areas, candidates are issued a three-year New York State Transitional B teaching certificate.
+Upon completion of the program's introductory component where candidates receive required pedagogical and content instruction, fieldwork experience, and successfully pass the required New York State Teacher Certification Exams, in their certificate areas, candidates are issued a three-year New York State Transitional B teaching certificate.
 Each candidate who successfully completes the introductory component is eligible to be hired in a New York State school as a fully certified teacher.
 Over the next two-to-three years, the candidates teach under the supervision of school-based mentors and college supervisors while completing the ATP program.
 The goal of ATP programs is to increase the number of qualified teachers in difficult-to-staff subject and geographic areas.

 In 1999 the Board of Regents adopted higher standards for teacher education programs in New York State, requiring all teacher preparation programs to be reviewed and reregistered in 2000 and 2001.
 Due to the great need for teachers, it became necessary to adapt a certain programs to prepare teachers in a shorter timeframe without risking the integrity of the higher standards.